Temitope5/SQL_Projects/Dany's Dinner/Danys_Diner_readme.md

 | A           | 2021-01-01 |  curry        |
 | B           | 2021-01-04 |  sushi        |

-- Customer A’s last order before becoming a member is sushi and curry.
+- Customer A's last orders before becoming a member were sushi and curry.
-- Whereas for Customer B, it's sushi.
-That must have been a real good sushi!
+- As for Customer B, it was sushi.
+That must have been some really good sushi!

 ***